daleblackwood/cookpot/README.md

 **For example:** to play a jump sound:

+1. Create a CookSFXList resource.
-1. Add one or more sounds prefixed with "jump" to a CookSFXList resource.
+2. Add a sound called something like `res://sounds/jump.wav` to the CookSFXList resource.
 2. Add the CookSFXList resource to the CookSFX scene (or assign via code)
-3. Call `CookSFX.play("jump", global_transform.origin)`
+3. Call `CookSFX.play("jump", global_transform.origin)` to play it

+### CookMusic:

+A looping background music player with master volume and loop control

+**For example:** to play a music:

+1. Create a CookMusicList resource.
+2. Add a music file called something like `res://music/music.mp3`
+2. Add the CookMusicList resource to the CookMusic scene (or assign via code)
+3. Call `CookMusic.play("music")`

 ### CookGFX: